lpic2book/src/docs/lpic2.200.1.md

 -   Match / correlate system symptoms with likely problems

--   Estimate throughput and identify bottlenecksin a system including networking
+-   Estimate throughput and identify bottlenecks in a system including networking

 ###     Terms and utilities: